deniseyu/deniseyu.github.io/_posts/2016-03-24-being-that-girl.md

 company, or gunning for a promotion or pay rise for yourself.
 I think it's a pretty safe assumption to say that both male and female employees would prefer to dedicate most of their political capital towards career advancement whenever possible.
 A key difference is that most straight-cisgender-male engineers will never have to expend any political capital to push for fair treatment in the workplace or to get their bosses to notice subconscious biases.

-So, even in an ideal world where a male and female junior-level employee begin with the same amount of political cred, a woman in that position may have to consider the impact to her career advancement odds if she "spends" some of that capital on things like pointing out sexism in the workplace and trying to address it.
+Even in an ideal world
+where a male and female junior-level employee begin with the same amount of political credit, a woman in that position may have to consider the impact to her career advancement odds if she "spends" some of that capital on things like pointing out sexism in the workplace and trying to address it.
 The marginal cost is higher, so we're pretty meaningfully deterred from making noise when we don't think that the gamble will pay off in our favor.
-Privilege means not having to think about it in the first place.
+Maybe there's a world in which a woman calls out unfair treatment and everything gets better, but *we have too much anecdotal evidence to the contrary* -- Julie Ann Horvath, Adria Richards, Gamergate, the list goes on and on.
+Privilege means not having to weigh these calculations.

 I'm not really sure where this leaves me.
 I guess that's why I was so hesitant to blog about this for such a long time.
 I think, at the least, it leaves me